bbc/peaks.js/README.md

 The `options` parameter is an object with one of the following keys:

 * `scale`: Sets the zoom level, in samples per pixel.
+Smaller numbers represent being more "zoomed in".
 * `seconds`: Sets the zoom level to fit the given number of seconds in the available width.

 Either option may have the value `'auto'`, which fits the entire waveform to the container width.